vulcanize/stack-orchestrator/README.md

 If you want to test your local geth code, do the following:

 1. cd `projects/local-private-network`.
 2. `./wrapper.sh` - This script will do all the heavy lifting for you.
 Run the flag with -h to see all the options it provides.
+Example Run command: `./wrapper.sh -e remote -d local -v remove -u abdul -n alabaster.lan.vdb.to`
 3. Keep an eye out for the outputs from the docker container.
 4. Enter the docker container and do as you please.